Builder's remedy: California

-In 1990, California passed the Housing Accountability Act (HAA) which created the state's builder's remedy process.
+In 1990, California amended the Housing Accountability Act (HAA, passed a decade before that) which created the state's builder's remedy process.
 Under the HAA, if a local municipality is not in compliance with California's housing development goals, developers are authorized to bypass that municipality's zoning laws so long as the new housing development contains at least 20% low-income housing or 100% middle-income housing.

 Despite high hopes for the HAA, initial adoption of the builder's remedy was limited.
 In the late 2010s however, California passed a series of housing laws, including the Housing Crisis Act of 2019 (SB 330), intended to increase the use of the builder's remedy and provide greater impact to pro-housing laws such as the HAA.

 By the early 2020s, multiple large municipalities in California found themselves out of compliance with California's housing development goals.
 For the first time, developers began using the builder's remedy to seek approval of numerous new housing developments.
-For example, after Santa Monica failed to pass a compliant housing development plan, developers employed the builder's remedy to move forward with the construction of approximately 4,000 new housing units spread across 12 new development sites.
+First example of using Builder's Remedy can be seen in Los Angeles where a developer filed for a Builder's Remedy project to build 40 townhomes in June 2022 when the City of Los Angeles failed the compliance of Housing Element.
+Similarly, Santa Monica failed to pass a compliant housing development plan, developers employed the builder's remedy to move forward with the construction of approximately 4,000 new housing units spread across 12 new development sites.
 Likewise, after initially being blocked by the City of Redondo Beach, developers there took advantage of the builder's remedy to move forward with the construction of approximately 2,300 new housing units.
+After Palo Alto failed to meet a deadline for passing a compliant housing development plan, developers there announced that they would also be moving forward with new projects without seeking further approvals from local authorities.